apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/rotating_proxies.md

 > Go ahead and try commenting out the proxy configuration code then running the scraper.
 What happens?

 In order to rotate sessions, we must utilize the [**SessionPool**](https://crawlee.dev/api/core/class/AutoscaledPool), which we've actually also already been using by setting the **useSessionPool** option in our crawler's configuration to **true**.
 The SessionPool advances the concept of proxy rotation by tying proxies to user-like sessions and rotating those instead.
-In addition to a proxy, each user-like session has cookies attached to it (and potentially a browser-fingerprint as well).
+In addition to a proxy, each user-like session has cookies attached to it (and potentially a browser fingerprint as well).

 ## Configuring SessionPool {#configuring-session-pool}